-As a Media Relations Specialist, I am working closely with over 400 podcasts.
-So sharing the ones I found most purpose-driven with you.
+As a media relations specialist, I am working closely with over 400 podcasts.
+I am sharing the ones I found most purpose-driven with you.

 In the world of technology, there is always something faster, better and stronger that will help you do more in less time.

 What about your own performance?
 If you are constantly trying to better yourself and stay on top of ‘Tech-News’ and ‘Bio Hacks’ to get more “output” from your own energy, you might be more likely to experience a productivity plateau, rather than a boost.

 Maybe you are beginning to notice that you are doing more, but your overall results are largely staying the same?

 Here is the irony: when your body reaches a certain point of exhaustion combined with stress, your research on more productivity hacks will only get you so far- stealing more of your energy and making you less productive.

 Here are some warning signs that you are sabotaging your own productivity.